Janet Schaw: Letters

 On her journeys she was accompanied by her brother Alexander Schaw, three adolescents, Fanny (18) John (11) and William (Billie) Rutherfurd (9), as well as Mrs. Mary Miller, her abigail, and a manservant, Robert.
 The three youngsters were the children of John Rutherfurd of Bowland, Midlothian (the Edgerston branch of the Rutherfurds) who was a plantation owner and former Customs official living in Wilmington.
 The children were returning to their father.
 Alexander was due to take up an appointment as Customs Officer on St. Kitts.
-Janet also visited her other brother Robert at his plantation, Schawfield, located a few miles from Wilmington on the Cape Fear River.
+Schaw also visited her other brother Robert at his plantation, Schawfield, located a few miles from Wilmington on the Cape Fear River.
 The Rutherfurd children had recently inherited a plantation.

-On her journey, Janet would meet prominent West Indian families and Scots.
+On her journey, Schaw would meet prominent West Indian families and Scots.

-The Effect of the American Revolution

-Janet had planned to remain in North Carolina with Fanny, but the American revolution frustrated these plans.
+Schaw had planned to remain in North Carolina with Fanny, but the American Revolution frustrated these plans.
 Her brother would not take up his post in St. Kitts.
-Instead he went off 'quietly on board the Scorpion Man of War to Boston' and then to London, carrying despatches from Governor Josiah Martin of North Carolina to Lord Dartmouth informing him of the situation in North Carolina.
-Janet returned to Edinburgh via Portugal with Fanny, John and Billie.
+Instead he went off "quietly on board the Scorpion Man of War to Boston" and then to London, carrying despatches from North Carolina Governor Josiah Martin to Lord Dartmouth informing him of the situation in North Carolina.
+Schaw returned to Edinburgh via Portugal with Fanny, John and Billie.
 The boys were sent to England to be educated under the care of Lord Townshend.
-Fanny married Archbald Menzies shortly after their arrival home in October 1776.
+Fanny married Archbald Menzies, shortly after their arrival home in October 1776.